morphis/meta-snappy/README.md

  * snapd
  * libseccomp

-The layer currently supports Yocto 2.4.x Rocko release.
+The layer currently supports Yocto 2.6.x Thud release.

 Aside from OE-core, `meta-snappy` also depends on `meta-openembedded` and `meta-filesystems`.